NullDepot/NullDepot/README.md

 ## Projects

-- <a href="https://github.com/NullDepot/ctf-writeups/">HTB Capture the Flag Machine writeups</a>
+- <a href="https://github.com/NullDepot/ctf-writeups/">Capture the Flag Machine writeups</a>